danepozzi/rc-custom-feed/README.md

 - [d] test in a block page. testing here: https://www.researchcatalogue.net/view/2639908/2639909
-- [d] horizontal padding shall also be responsive to card size
 - [c] scaling of the arrow

 ## DONE

+- [done] horizontal padding shall also be responsive to card size
 - [done] add a arrow to the left
 - [done] add a new design
 - [done] wire in the proxy